RalphMao/seedbot/README.md

 2. Create your own Slack workspace or use any existing workspace that allows app integration.

-3. Create a Slack app at https://api.slack.com/apps with an OAuth bot token.
+3. [Create a Slack app](https://api.slack.com/apps) with an OAuth bot token.
 Grant the following scopes:
    - `channels:history`
    - `channels:read`
    - `chat:write`